21 Helpful Books About Dyslexia for Parents and Educators

 Shaywitz, Sally.
 Overcoming Dyslexia: a new and complete science-based program for reading problems at any level.
 Vintage, 2005.

 Considered one of the first and perhaps best introductions to the latest fMRI research regarding dyslexia and the brain, Shaywitz’s Overcoming Dyslexia has become synonymous with understanding how reading occurs in the brain.
 Shaywitz distills much of the “new” science into actionable items for parents, teachers, and administrators.
-For her latest research and writing, go to the Yale Center for Dyslexia & Creativity website.
+Go to the Yale Center for Dyslexia & Creativity website for her latest research and writing.

 20. The Reading Mind: A Cognitive Approach to Understanding How the Mind Reads